royapakzad/Multilingual-AI-Safety-Evaluation-Lab/README.md

 ## 2. Core Capabilities

-The platform is built around a primary A/B comparison lab and a powerful meta-evaluation system, all designed with a multilingual focus.
+The platform is built around a comparison lab and a powerful meta-evaluation system, all designed with a multilingual focus.

 #### A. Systematic Multilingual Evaluation
 This is the lab's core function.
 It facilitates the **direct comparison** of an LLM's response to an English prompt versus its response to the same prompt translated into one of dozens of supported languages.
 This allows for precise measurement of: